KDE/kpackage/README.md

 The key parameter is one of those that has been registered by the structure beforehand by addFileDefinition or addDirectoryDefinition.
 Files asked with an unknown keys won't be resolved.

-Accessing a file under a directory will look like package.filePath("ui", "main.qml") while accessing a particular named file will look like package.filePath("mainscript")
+Accessing a file under a directory will look like package.filePath("ui", "main.qml") while accessing a particular named file will look like package.filePath("mainscript").

-If as file path is passed a relative path with ".." elements in it or an absolute path, the resolution will fail as well, in order to discourage cross references (same thing will happen if the resolved file is a symlink), unless the package structure explicitly allowed it with setAllowExternalPaths()
+If as file path is passed a relative path with ".." elements in it or an absolute path, the resolution will fail as well, in order to discourage cross references (same thing will happen if the resolved file is a symlink), unless the package structure explicitly allowed it with setAllowExternalPaths().
 Here is a minimal example of a PackageStructure::initPackage.

 ```